You're married. Congrats! Now that the glitz and excitement of the big day is over, it's time to focus on what really matters: sex. Obviously.

 Having a healthy, mutually satisfying sex life is a key component of happy marriages.
 "After the excitement of the wedding day and settling into marriage, couples will often find that the quantity and quality of sex will take a downturn," sex expert Nikki Ransom-Alfred says.

 This is clearly the last thing you want.
-To avoid any after-wedding downturn, check out these seven sex tips to keep newlywed sex hot for years to come.
+To avoid any post-wedding downturn, check out these seven sex tips to keep newlywed sex hot for years to come.

 Affection is a very important part of a healthy sex life.
 When you're used to having someone around all the time, you can forget to be extra loving and tender.
 Be sure to kiss every day before you leave for work, never go to bed angry, and say "I love you" as often as you can.